Martin Picard: Dreams, passion, generosity, and success

 Like anyone who does things differently, Martin didn’t have it easy in the beginning.
 “When you open, you don’t know what’s going on around you, you work too hard.
 You don’t see anything going on, you’re just fighting for survival.”
 Martin worked every day in the kitchen for five or six years; he gave it his all and exhausted himself in his business.
 “It was so hard, in fact, that one day I even told all my employees that I was closing!
 I just couldn’t take it anymore.
 Marc Beaudin took me aside and shook me.
 He told me I was sick, and that he would accompany me, he would do it with me.
 Sometimes you just don’t want to climb a mountain by yourself when you’re tired and there’s a snowstorm.”

 And so, the second part of Au Pied de Cochon was largely decided by Marc.
 Marc and Martin became stronger together.
 They regained some balance and perspective so they could better control and move the business forward.
 The Pied de Cochon cabin was born in 2008.
 This project originated from the chef’s desire to take care of the entire production line, from the maple syrup to the pig.
 The renowned establishment opened with only one dining room section; “entertaining people is what we do best.”
 And he does it again with excess and originality.
 The establishment quickly became a huge success and the generosity and abundance of the cabin gained extraordinary popularity.
 Martin Picard was the first chef to operate a sugar shack and once again he became a pioneer in his domain.
-Le Pied de Cochon opened its street food truck in 2012, as well as a Cabane aux Pommes during harvest season; a “lighter” version of the sugar shack, which presented products made with locally harvested apples, which again, was a success.
+Le Pied de Cochon opened a Cabane aux Pommes during harvest season; a “lighter” version of the sugar shack, which presented products made with locally harvested apples, which again, was a success.

 Martin’s different businesses continue to provide a unique experience to visitors and offer a most delicious and generous cuisine, but we can still feel an evolution.
 Even at Au Pied de Cochon, it is now possible to have lighter and healthier plates.
 “What you like changes with your life experience; age brings back a certain reality.
 You work hard to do everything, but you come back to some basics.
 As I get older, I discover extraordinary pleasures in eating a carrot from the garden!
 That’s also the beauty of getting older.
 All the unnecessary veils come off and it helps you see more clearly.
 It helps you understand what you love more and more, it helps you get closer to simplicity.”

-When the truck, cabane, and restaurant are all running at the same time, Martin now hires over 100 employees!
+When the cabane, and the restaurant are all running at the same time, Martin now hires over 100 employees!
 “I’m pretty proud, yes.
 People are essential to the success of a business.
 What I love the most about the business are the human relationships.”
 Without the support and hard work of the people around him, Martin Picard would not have been able to achieve all that he has.

 But without his generosity, his passion, his dreams, his creativity, his audacity, and his touch of madness, we would not have known such an inspiring man and such an exceptional company.
 “When you are a gourmet, you love and live passionately.
 The restaurant industry always comes first, it’s so intense.
 That’s also the beauty of the business; the people behind it live for it.
 That’s part of its charm.”
 Martin Picard will always remain, in our opinion, a revolutionary, creative, and striking chef in Quebec gastronomy.